 • A fall onto the outstretched hand, forcing the arm backward above the head

-• overuse tear due to excessive throwing in sports such as tennis or baseball
+• Overuse tears due to excessive throwing in sports such as tennis or baseball

-Generally, shoulder SLAP tears are diagnosed on a careful clinical assessment and imaging.
+Generally, shoulder SLAP tears are diagnosed with careful clinical assessment and imaging.

-Typically, a SLAP tear causes a catching pain sensation in the shoulder, particularly with throwing.
-Pain can radiate into the back of the shoulder.
-If the biceps tendon is involved, pain can localise to the front of the shoulder.
+Typically, a SLAP tear causes a sensation of catching pain in the Shoulder, mainly when throwing.
+Pain can radiate into the back of the Shoulder.
+If the biceps tendon is involved, pain can localise to the front of the Shoulder.

-The examination can often give clues as to whether you have a shoulder SLAP tear.
-Specific tests such as the O’Brien or Crank tests are thought to be good at detecting a SLAP tear.
-Nevertheless, no one specific test is accurate in diagnosing a SLAP tear.
+The examination can often indicate whether you have a shoulder SLAP tear.
+Specific tests like the O’Brien or Crank tests are considered good at detecting a SLAP tear.
+Nevertheless, no particular test is accurate in diagnosing a SLAP tear.

 How do you know a SLAP tear is the cause of your shoulder pain?